See what is expected for your instrument/voice type and discuss that criteria with your teacher.

 Jazz player?
 If you are interested in jazz, please prepare a jazz etude, solo transcription, or plan to play and improvise on a standard tune of your choice.
 Contact email@example.com if questions.

-HARP, please prepare and perform two full or excerpted contrasting works from the standard solo or etude literature.
-The faculty will check your ear training and pitch-matching skills with brief aural aptitude exercises.
-Be sure to arrive for climate acclamation and tuning.
-If needed, a university harp is available.
-Harp auditions are heard by the orchestral string faculty.
-Additional criteria:
+Harpists, please prepare two full or excerpted contrasting works from the standard solo or etude literature.
+Be sure to arrive early to allow for your instrument to acclimate to temperature and humidity and for sufficient time for tuning.
+If needed, a university-owned harp is available.

-Guidelines for Recorded Vocal Auditions at Furman University 2020/21
+Guidelines for Live and Recorded Vocal Auditions at Furman University 2021/22

-For voice auditions, please prepare and perform two contrasting songs from the art song, oratorio, or operatic repertoire.
+For voice auditions (live and recorded), please prepare and perform two contrasting songs from the art song, oratorio, or operatic repertoire.
 One-piece should be in English and it is preferred that the second selection is in a language other than English (Italian, Latin, German or French).
 All audition repertoire must be memorized and performed with piano accompaniment.
-All auditionees will also have a meeting (via Zoom) with one of our vocal faculty members where they will be asked to sight-sing.
-You will be contacted by the voice faculty to set up a meeting once your media files are submitted.
+An accompanist will be provided for all live auditions.
+All live auditionees will be tested in basic musical skills and have an interview with the voice faculty.
+All recorded auditionees will also have a meeting (via Zoom) with one of our vocal faculty members where they will be asked to sight-sing.
+These applicants will be contacted by the voice faculty to set up a meeting once media files are submitted.